lucidlemon/paradeiser/README.md

 ![Demo of Paradeiser](https://raw.github.com/lucidlemon/paradeiser/master/demo/mockup_03.png)

-And it only weighs 1.5kb gzipped (1kb if you go for the css-only method).
+And it only weighs 1.3kb gzipped.

 ## Features